Error message title

 What is the NSW Peak Demand Reduction Scheme?

-It’s a NSW Government initiative to help lower energy use during busy times.
-Under the Peak Demand Reduction Scheme, you can enrol your home battery in a Virtual Power Plant (VPP) and earn up to $400.
-For further information see below Helpful Links.
+It’s an NSW Government initiative to help lower energy use during busy times.
+Under the Peak Demand Reduction Scheme, you can connect your home battery to a Virtual Power Plant (VPP) and receive a cash rebate.
+For further information refer to the helpful links at the end of this FAQ section.

 What does ENGIE do in this process?